gmtmcd/Level-4-Individual-Project/src/readme.md

 ### UI tests
 Within the UI tests there are two tests.
 The first test creates a new note and saves this.
-The next test then deletes this note.
+The next test then checks the ability to delete a note by creating a note and then deleting it.
 These tests need to be run in order and are run through clicking the play button next to the class declaration "class GradReflectUITests: XCTestCase".

 ## Build instructions